What is Kaolin Powder?

 What is kaolin powder used for in industries?

-It is used in paper, ceramics, paints, rubber, plastics, pharmaceuticals, and cosmetics.
+Kaolin powder is used in industries such as paper, ceramics, paints, rubber, plastics, pharmaceuticals, and cosmetics to improve quality, durability, and performance.

 Why is kaolin important in the paper industry?